 Arguably, the title of luckiest pilot of the day belonged to Lieutenant Phil Rasmussen, a native Bostonian.
 As he dived into the dogfight as part of Lew Sanders’s flight, Rasmussen, flying in purple pajamas, charged his machine guns only to have them malfunction and begin firing on their own.
 At that precise moment a Zero passed directly into his runaway machine-gun fire and exploded.
 Only a minute or two later Rasmussen was jumped by two Zeros that laced his P-36 with a volley of devastating machine-gun and cannon fire.
 The enemy barrage tore off his tail wheel, severed his rudder cables, and shattered his canopy.
 Rasmussen only escaped by ducking into a convenient cloud.

 A handful of other Pineapple Air Force pilots saw action on that Sunday morning before Commander Fuchida rounded up the second wave and departed around 10 am.
 The 19 Army Air Force pursuit pilots who got airborne during the attack downed 11 Japanese aircraft, claimed five probables, and damaged at least two others.
-The Japanese confirmed losing 29 aircraft over Oahu and were forced to jettison an additional 19 aircraft from their carriers because of extensive battle damage.
+The Japanese confirmed losing 29 aircraft over Oahu during the Pearl Harbor attack, and they were forced to jettison an additional 19 aircraft from their carriers because of extensive battle damage.
 On December 11 the Honolulu Star Bulletin published an article attributed to General Short declaring that Army fliers downed 20 Japanese aircraft during the attack.